Alex Labbé

 Alex Labbé (born April 29, 1993) is a Canadian professional stock car racing driver.
-He competes part-time in the NASCAR Xfinity Series, driving the No. 36 Chevrolet Camaro for DGM Racing and the No. 28 Ford Mustang for RSS Racing.
-The 2017 NASCAR Pinty's Series champion, he has also competed in the Quebec's ACT Series and in the PASS North Series.
+He last competed part-time in the NASCAR Xfinity Series, driving the No. 07 Chevrolet Camaro SS for SS-Green Light Racing.
+He also competes in the NASCAR Canada Series on a part-time basis.
+He is the 2017 NASCAR Pinty's Series champion.
+He has also competed in Quebec's ACT Series and in the PASS North Series.

 Racing career

 Early years

-He was the rookie of the year and champion of the Quebec's Super Truck Series in 2009, rookie of the year in the Quebec's ACT Series in 2010 and vice-champion in 2013.
-He won three races in the Quebec's ACT Series and two in the US-based ACT Tour.
+He was the rookie of the year and champion of Quebec's Super Truck Series in 2009, rookie of the year in Quebec's ACT Series in 2010, and vice-champion in 2013.
+He won three races in Quebec's ACT Series and two in the US-based ACT Tour.

-In 2014, he became the youngest champion of the Quebec's ACT Series at 21.
-He also picked his first two wins in PASS North Series.
+In 2014, he became the youngest champion of Quebec's ACT Series at the age of 21.
+He also picked his first two wins in the PASS North Series.

-Pinty's Series
+Canada Series

 Labbé finished sixth in his first start in the NASCAR Canadian Tire Series at Circuit ICAR in 2012.
 He continued to run sporadically with his family team, but then scored a pole in his first start with Dave Jacombs at Autodrome Saint-Eustache in 2014.
 However, Labbe fell out of the race with suspension problems.
 Running part-time with Jacombs again in 2015, Labbe scored another pole, this one at Autodrome Chaudière, and finished a career-high second.
 Labbe drove for Go Fas Racing in 2016, running the full schedule for the first time in the No. 32 Can-Am Ford, grabbing four poles and winning what some say was the best race ever in the Pinty's Series, at Autodrome Chaudiere over Cayden Lapcevich by just over .3 seconds.
 After finishing seventh in championship points in 2016, Labbe will return to the No. 32 in 2017.
-In 2018, he only drove for one race with Jacombs Racing at Circuit Trois-Rivières, where he finished 3rd.
+In 2018, he only drove for one race with Jacombs Racing at Circuit Trois-Rivières, where he finished third.
 In 2019, he drove for Jacombs Racing for a full-time season, excluding the final race which was run by Sam Charland.
-He finished 8th in the standings.
+He finished eighth in the standings.